MabuClou/BLLEDControllerPlus/README.md

 | - | - | - |
 | GND | GPIO 17 | GPIO 16 |
 | 5V | GPIO 4 | GPIO 2 |

+Be careful: the ESP32 runs with 3.3V!
+If you feed 5V to the IO PINs it will get damaged.